 Additionally, have your subject turn their head in a slightly different direction from their body.
 It can add interest and make the composition more dynamic.

-For a tight crop, facing forward and looking direct to camera can be a strong option too.
-The look will be more composed than natural though, so is not always the right choice.
+For a tight crop, facing forward and looking directly to the camera can be a strong option too.
+The look will be more composed than natural though, so it is not always the right choice.

 You will find that people more naturally drop into a comfortable natural pose when they first move into a position.
 As opposed to having a carefully controlled pose that you have been perfecting for ten minutes.
 That can make people look very stiff.